bmoyer/python-dpda/README.md

      * Implicit Reject states<br>
     * Add transitions to each state, which determine the behavior of the automaton<br>
     * Start a PDA by feeding it a tape (list or string)<br>
+    * Print verbose output as the PDA proceeds through the input material.
 <br>
 The code in this README will assemble and test the following pushdown automaton.
 We use '!' for the END symbol on both the tape and the stack.